Is Bundling Home and Auto Insurance Really Worth It? What You Need to Know

 Insurance bundling means purchasing two or more policies — typically home and auto — from the same carrier.
 In exchange for your loyalty, that insurer applies a multi-policy discount to one or both premiums.
 On paper, it sounds like a no-brainer.
 In practice, the math deserves a much closer look.

 Most major insurers advertise bundling discounts ranging from 10% to 25%, with a handful pushing as high as 30–40% for select customers.
-Here's a quick look at what some of the biggest names are currently offering:
+Here's a look at what some of the biggest names are currently offering:

 Insurer Advertised Bundling Discount